Ans-Ishfaq/Weight-Converter-App/README.md

 # Weight-Converter-App
-This app Basically converts the entered unit into Pounds,omzes
+This app Basically converts the entered pounds unit into Grams,Kilograms and ounces.<br>
+The JavaScript plays the main working behind the scene.
+With the help of querryselector the number in input feild is selected and then makes three of Gram(),Kilogram() and ounces().
+The input pounds then passed into these methods and code in each funtion converts the pounds input to the grams,kilograms or ounces.

 # Interference <br>